Editors-in-Chief: Susan G. Conard and Stefan Doerr

 The Journal publishes new and significant articles that advance basic and applied research concerning wildland fire.
 Published papers aim to assist in the understanding of the basic principles of fire as a process, its ecological impact at the stand level and the landscape level, modelling fire and its effects, as well as presenting information on how to effectively and efficiently manage fire.
 The journal has an international perspective, since wildland fire plays a major social, economic and ecological role around the globe.

-An Archive of all published papers are available electronically.
 Our Early Alert service will inform you of new issues and their contents on publication (twelve emails per year).

 Prospective authors are encouraged to examine the Author Instructions.
 The journal welcomes papers aimed at understanding the basic principles of fire as a process, understanding its ecological impact at the stand level and the landscape level, modeling fire and its effects, or presenting information on how to effectively and efficiently manage fire.
 All papers are refereed rigorously by the Journal’s Editorial Board and external reviewers.